Kiranjith83/SA/SA.md

 - Useful to replicate data between EFS to EFS.

 # CloudFront
-- CDN is a aglobal cache that stores copies of your data on edge caches.
+- CDN is a global cache that stores copies of your data on edge caches.
 - Origin
   - The server or service that hosts your content.
 It can be S3 bucket, web server or Amazon media store.
 - Distribution
   - The configuration entity within  CloudFront.
 Its where you configure all aspects of specific implementation of CloudFront form.
+  - It is the collection of the edge location.
   - Two types
     - Web distribution
       - Speed of content delivery for static files and media files.
     - RTMP
-      - Adobe media server protocol for flash
+      - Adobe media server protocol for flash used for media streaming.
 - Edge Location:
   - The local infra that hosts caches of your data.
 Positioned ion over 150 locations globally over 30 countries.
+  - Edge locations are not just Read only, you can write them (Ex PUT object onto them).
+    - Example use case: S# Accelerator.
 - Regional Edge Caches
   - Larger versions of edge locations.
 Less of them but have more capacity and can serve larger areas.
 - Origin fetch:
  - If the content is not cached at the edge location, it will perform a origin fetch from origin.
+ - TTL expires the cache.
 - By default the CloudFront comes up with default domain name at cloudfront distribution. that works with both HTTP and HTTPS.
   - But this can be changed with custom domain name for the distribution, if so need to create SSL certificate proves ownership of the domain.
   - The cert can be imported from ACM.
 - CloudFront is by default public facing, but can be configured to use privately with "Trusted signers".
   - With this configuration in place, only signed URLs or signed cookies needed to access the distribution.
+- Invalidating Cache:
+  - This is the option of clearing cache from the edge location.
+  - This incurs charges.
+Useful if customer is still seeing the older data, after the data is updated at the origin.
+  - Create an invalidate individual objects, entire dir, sub dir etc (Example /* to invalidate everything).
+    - It means no longer it will go to edge location.

 ## OAI
 - Origin Access Identity.